amphp/amp/guide.md

 }
 ```

 Coroutines may `yield "return"` multiple times if they like.
-Only the final value yielded with this key is used returned from the coroutine in the original calling code.
+Only the final value yielded with this key is returned from the coroutine in the original calling code.
 Note that coroutine generators may "return" an unresolved `Promise` and its eventual resolution will be used as the final return value upon completion:

 ```php
 Amp\run(function() {